United Arab Emirates · Close Protection & Executive Security

 Our operations in Dubai

-All operators hold valid SIRA certification and UAE residency.
+All our operators hold valid SIRA certification and UAE residency.
 Dubai assignments typically focus on executive protection, secure transport, and event security rather than threat-driven close protection.
-Operators are selected for discretion, professionalism, and the ability to manage logistics in Dubai’s unique operating environment.
+Operators are selected for discretion, professionalism, and the ability to manage logistics in Dubai’s distinctive operating environment.
 We also provide residential security for luxury property rentals and executive residences.

 Threat Profile